JustinDFuller/justindfuller.com/content/posts/code/2023-02-11_my_javascript_style_guide.md

 #### Why?

-There are a myriad of valid reasons to split of functions, files, and folders.
-For example, you could split up code into separate functions or files if that code serves several different use-cases.
-This might look like a React component that is used on many pages.

-However, size is not a reason to split up a file or function.
-Taken to the extreme, your application should be one file, one function, until you have a good reason for it not to be.

-Editors have advanced navigation, search, and highlighting feature to make it easy to navigate larger files.

-When related code is co-located, we all benefit from having the information in one place.
+Earlier in my career, I would follow these steps when writing code.

+1. Figure out how to get it working.
+2. Test it thoroughly.
+3. Refactor it to make it "modular" and "readable".

+In the final step of that process, I typically made things "modular" and "readable" by splitting code into multiple files and functions.

+After a while, I realized this was making my code _harder_ to read and understand — even for myself!

+Instead of a single function that I could simply read straight through, I now had to dive through many files and functions to accomplish the same task.
+This obfuscated how my code worked, even though I was careful to use descriptive file and function names.

+Now, I only split up files and functions under these circumstances:

+1. (Primary reason) The code needs to be used in 3+ places.
+2. (Secondary reason) They are truly unrelated domain concepts.

+Now, related code lives together.
+Unrelated code lives apart.

+The tradeoff is, of course, that my files and functions are bigger.
+However — at least when reading my own code — I am now more reliably able to come back to it, understand it, and successfully modify it.

 ### Domain-Driven Variable Names

-The following names are essentially meaningless:
+I have come to believe that the following variable names are essentially meaningless:

 * util, utils, utilities, helper, helpers
 * key, value, data, entry
 * service, factory
 * shared, common

-By using any of these names, you are declaring: "I don't know what this code is used for.
+Previously, I frequently used these names in my code.
+But, I have a confession: by using these names, I was declaring: "I don't know what this code is used for.
 I don't know what it is operating on.
 I don't know who or what uses it."

-Instead, you should use names that describe the **domain** on which your code is operating.
+I now prefer to use names that describe the **domain** on which my code is operating.

-For example, let's say you need some helper functions to operate on a URL.
+For example, let's say I need some helper functions to operate on a URL.

 **Incorrect:**